Mt. Philo State Park

-The 168-acre park is located atop Mt.
+The 237-acre park is located atop Mt.
 Philo (968' elevation) and overlooks the Lake Champlain Valley and the Adirondack Mountains of New York.
 A narrow, steep road (not recommended for trailers or vehicles over 22 ft) provides visitors access to the top of the mountain.
 This is Vermont's oldest state park, created in 1924.

-A small camping area with a total of 10 sites including 3 lean-tos is located at the top of the mountain.
-Flush toilets and hot showers ($) are provided.
-The mountaintop picnic area offers spectacular views of the lake, valley, and mountains to the west.
-Hiking trails lead from the summit to the base.
+A small camping area with a total of 10 sites including 3 lean-tos is located on the north side of the mountain.
+Restrooms and hot showers ($) are provided.
+The mountaintop picnic area offers spectacular views of the lake, valley, and mountains to the south and west.
+Hiking trails lead from the base to summit.
 Swimming is available at Kingsland Bay State Park (6 miles) or Button Bay State Park (15 miles).
 There is boating, fishing, and sailing in nearby Lake Champlain.

 You Can Rent the Summit Lodge at

-The wooden indoor meeting room can seat up to 60 people and has electricity, grills, tables, chairs, working fireplace, and a nearby restroom.
+The rustic 1930's Lodge can seat up to 60 people and has electricity, grills, tables, chairs, working fireplace, and a nearby restroom.
 The connected covered pavilion has a working fireplace and refrigerator closet, and is included in the rental.
-The Lodge costs $200 to rent Monday - Friday and $300 Saturday or Sunday.
+The Lodge costs $200 to rent per day Monday - Friday and $300 Saturday or Sunday.
 Click here for more information.

 Nearby Things to Do: